chuanqisun/downstream/README.md

 # Semidown

-A semi-incremental streaming markdown parser and renderer for the web, designed for real-time applications such as chat UIs, live documentation, and collaborative editors.
+A semi-incremental streaming markdown parser and renderer for the web, designed for handling LLM streaming out.

 [Try the live demo!](https://chuanqisun.github.io/semidown/)